 3 hours per week First Semester

+Offered

 Offered 1964-1965 and alternate years

-3 credits M, 7-10
+credits M, 6:30-9:30 Dr. KREPS

-ChE 246 CATALYSIS Dr. Kreps Background theory, reaction kinetics, reactor design, and application of homogeneous and heterogeneous catalytic processes; commercial preparation and evaluation of catalysts.
+ChE 246 CATALYSIS

+Background theory, reaction kinetics, reactor design, and application of homogeneous and heterogeneous catalytic processes; commercial preparation and evaluation of catalysts.

 Prerequisite: Training satisfactory to the Department.

 3 hours per week Second Semester

-Offered 1963-1964 and alternate years
+Offered 1965-1966 and alternate years

-3 credits M, 7-10
+3 credits M, 6:30-9:30

+ChE 247 COLLOIDS

+Dr. CARLSON

-ChE 247 COLLOIDS Dr. CARLSON Such subjects in colloidal chemistry as absorption of gases by solids, contact catalysis, wetting of surfaces, sols, gels, aerosols, electrophoresis are included among those studied.
+Such subjects in colloidal chemistry as absorption of gases by solids, contact catalysis, wetting of surfaces, sols, gels, aerosols, electrophoresis are included among those studied.

 Prerequisite: Undergraduate course in Physical Chemistry or equivalent.

-3 hours per week First Semester
+3 hours per week

+First Ser

-Offered 1963-1964 and alternate years
+Offered 1965-1966 and alternate years

-3 credits M, 7-10
+3 credits M, 6:30-9:30

-ChE 249 ADVANCED ORGANIC CHEMISTRY LABORATORY
+ChE 249 Advanced Organic Chemistry Laboratory

 To be announced

 The study of preparations and techniques of a more advanced type than those given in undergraduate courses in organic chemistry.
 A wide range of laboratory problems will be studied.

 Prerequisite: Undergraduate Organic Chemistry.

-6 hours per week Laboratory fee \$5.00 per semester, laboratory deposit \$25.00 First Semester Offered 1963-1964 and alternate years

-Tu and Th, 7-10
+6 hours per week Laboratory fee \$5.00 per semester, laboratory deposit \$25.00 3 credits First Semester Offered 1965-1966 and alternate years Tu and Th, 6:30-9:30

-ChE 250 ADVANCED ORGANIC CHEMISTRY LABORATORY

-To be announced
+ChE 250 ADVANCED ORGANIC CHEMISTRY LABORATORY To be announced

 This course will be a continuation of ChE 249 embracing specialized preparations and techniques of advanced types.

 Admission to this course only by permission of the professor of the course and the chairman of the Department of Chemical Engineering.

 Prerequisite: ChE 249 or equivalent.

-6 hours per week Laboratory fee \$5.00 per semester Laboratory deposit \$25.00 Second Semester Offered

-Offered 1964-1965 and alternate years

-M and W, 7-10

-ChE 252 Technology of Nuclear Materials Dr. Salamone The properties of materials related to reactor design and construction; utilization and disposal of fission products; effects of contamination; decontamination processes; insulation materials for reduction of radiation hazards to men and materials.
+6 hours per week Laboratory fee \$5,00 per semester Laboratory deposit \$25,00 Second Semester Offered 1964-1965 and alternate years 3 credits M and W, 6:30-9:30 ChE 252 TECHNOLOGY OF NUCLEAR MATERIALS Dr. SALAMONE The properties of materials related to reactor design and construction; utilization and disposal of fission products; effects of contamination; decontamination processes; insulation materials for reduction of radiation hazards to men and materials.
 Specialized fabrication of the rare metals.
 Other topics of current importance to the field.
 Prerequisite: ChE 222.

 3 hours per week Second Semester

-Offered 1963-1964 and alternate years
+Offered 1965-1966 and alternate years

-3 credits M, 7-10
+3 credits Th, 6:30-9:30

-ChE 254 Process Industry Wastes-Control and
+ChE 254 PROCESS INDUSTRY WASTES-CONTROL AND

+TREATMENT

-TREATMENT To be announced.
+To be announced

 The control, treatment, and disposal of industrial gaseous, liquid, and solid effluents of the process and power industries will be discussed with respect to methods, equipment, economic considerations, and State and Federal regulatory agencies.
 Special emphasis will be placed on the problem of disposal of nuclear wastes, fission products, and related materials.

 Prerequisite: ChE 222, Unit Operations, or equivalent, or B.S. in C.E., or Sanitary Engineering.

 3 hours lecture per week First Semester

-Offered 1963-1964 and alternate years
+Offered 1965-1966 and alternate years

-3 credits M, 7-10

-ChE 255 PLASTICS ENGINEERING Dr. INGBERMAN Chemistry of high polymers, manufacturing processes, formation of

-shapes, molding, extrusion, lamination, and other fabrication; engineering properties of plastics and economic utilization.
+Dr. MILLER ChE 255 PLASTICS ENGINEERING Chemistry of high polymers, manufacturing processes, formation of shapes, molding, extrusion, lamination, and other fabrication; engineering properties of plastics and economic utilization.

 Prerequisite: ChE 222.